dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 moment, the earth, the stars, they fell around us.
 Love became the center of the universe.
 We became the center of the universe.
 Nothing else mattered.
 The fruit of fortune and fame bloomed in front of us, green hues shifting to red.
 Tantalized.
 Still so tantalizing.
+Still so tantalizing.
 Outpacing the warmth still filling into my fingers, the perspiration seeping out of my palms.
 Something so perfect.
 Nothing perfect needs anything added or removed.
 How do I reach out?
 How do I take it?
 My palms are probably glistening with sweat.
 What if I can't hold onto it?

 But I felt it.
 Nothing can confirm your destiny to yourself as strongly as feeling the foundation of your fate shifting tectonically